George Hobart, 3rd Earl of Buckinghamshire

-George Hobart, 3rd Earl of Buckinghamshire (8 September 1731 – 14 November 1804) was a British peer, styled The Honourable George Hobart from 1733 until 1793.
+George Hobart, 3rd Earl of Buckinghamshire (8 September 1731 – 14 November 1804), styled The Honourable George Hobart from 1733 until 1793, was a British politician who represented St Ives and Bere Alston in the House of Commons of Great Britain from 1754 to 1780.

 Early life

 Hobart was the son of John Hobart, 1st Earl of Buckinghamshire by his second wife, Elizabeth Bristow.
 From his parents' marriage, he had a younger brother, Hon.
 Henry Hobart, who served as MP for Norwich.

 His paternal grandparents were Sir Henry Hobart, 4th Baronet of Blickling and the former Elizabeth Maynard (eldest daughter of Sir Joseph Maynard).
 His maternal grandparents were Elizabeth Woolley and Robert Bristow, MP for Winchelsea.

 He was educated at Westminster School and visited the University of Göttingen.